-Targeted misbehavior is an aggressive behavior that is intentional, is repeated over time and involves an imbalance of power or strength.
+Targeted misbehavior is an aggressive behavior that is intentional, may be repeated over time and involves an imbalance of power or strength.
 Targeted misbehavior can take on various forms, including:

-- Physical when one engages in physical force against another, such as by hitting, punching, pushing kicking, pinching or restraining another. - Verbal when someone uses his or her words to hurt another, such as by belittling or calling another hurtful names. - Nonverbal or relational when one person manipulates a relationship or desired relationship to harm another person.
+- Physical when one engages in physical force against another, such as by hitting, punching, pushing kicking, pinching or restraining another. - Verbal when someone uses his or her words to hurt another, such as by belittling or calling another hurtful names.

+- Nonverbal or relational when one person manipulates a relationship or desired relationship to harm another person.
 This includes social exclusion, friendship manipulation, gossip or intimidating another by using gestures. - Cyber the intentional and overt act of aggression toward another person by way of any technological tool, such as email, instant messaging, text messages, digital pictures or images or website postings (including blogs).
 Targeted cyber misbehavior can involve: - Sending mean, vulgar or threatening messages or images; - Posting sensitive, private information about another person; - Pretending to be someone else in order to make that person look bad; and - Intentionally excluding someone from an online group. - Hazing and activity expected of someone joining or participating in a group that humiliates, degrades, abuses or endangers that person regardless of that person's willingness to participate. - Sexualized when targeted misbehavior involves behaviors that are sexual in nature.
-Examples of sexualized targeted misbehaviors include sexting, exposures of private body parts and verbal actions involving sexualized language or innuendos.
+Examples of sexualized targeted misbehaviors include sexting, exposures of private body parts and verbal actions involving sexualized language or innuendos. - Hate Language and/or Hateful Physicality- one-time or repeated use of hateful written or spoken language, or physical behavior targeting a minority person or his/her beliefs, religious affiliation, or personal philosophy.
+Such instances will be met with clear reiterations of our goals to be kind and empathic, and efforts will be extended to ensure support and protections so that those in receipt can feel safe.
+In making reparations, the student(s) who committed the hate will actively engage in whatever form is deemed necessary to show learning, and will actively participate in sharing what he/she learned so that everyone harmed and/or within the community can learn and benefit also.